eejai42/syntax-free-vs-locked/README.md

 # add-data.py

 This script automates the process of generating new `TransformedArtifacts` and validating existing ones based on `TransformerNumber`.
-It supports two main commands: `root-prompt` and `validate-response`.
+It supports two main commands: `add-root` and `add-generation`.

 ## Prerequisites